Constrain

 To make it easier to generate printable output on demand, the classes Constrain.PS.PrintButton and Constrain.PDF.PrintButton define buttons (interactive objects) that causes the appopriate kind of output to be generated for the figure in which it appears.
 Thus, the example figure below is printable using the gray buttons.

 In the rendering, dimensions are expanded by 33% so that all pixel dimensions become point dimensions.
 The figure therefore becomes correspondingly larger, although since PostScript and PDF are resolution-independent page descriptions, the generated figures are easily rescaled.
+Figure method setZoom can also be used to make the coordinates agree.

 Support for PDF depends on the jsPDF package, so HTML documents using PDF should include this package, with a line like the following: